mimimi/ruby-tsv/README.md

 #### TSV::parse

+`TSV.parse` accepts basically anything that can enumerate over lines, for example:

+* TSV as a whole string
+* any IO object - a TSV file pre-opened with `File.open`, `StringIO` buffer containing TSV data, etc

-`TSV.parse` accepts TSV as a whole string, returning lazy enumerator, yielding TSV::Row objects on demand
+It returns a lazy enumerator, yielding TSV::Row objects on demand.

 #### TSV::parse_file